 - In a large mixing bowl, whisk the flour with baking powder, baking soda, cinnamon, and sugar

 - Add the pineapple, carrots, coconut, and walnuts and blend until mixed

 - Pour in a 9×13 baking pan and bake for 60 minutes

 - The cake will get very dark on top, but you need to make sure it doesn’t wiggle at all in the middle

-- Store in refrigerator and serve cold
+- Store the cake in the refrigerator and serve cold

 - Garnish with chopped nuts, extra coconut, or shredded carrot as desired